Casting Director Alyssa on Casting Avengers: Infinity War

 “I’m a huge Marvel fan, my brother is actually the reason I started watching these movies, so I really owe it all to him,” she said.
 “When I first started prep on this project in 2016, I re-watched every single Marvel movie that had come out by that time.
 While they’re all amazing, Avengers: Infinity War is definitely my favorite, so if you haven’t watched it yet, make sure you get out to the theater to see what all the buzz is about.”

-Alyssa also cast the untitled Avengers 4 film that will premiere next year.
+Alyssa also cast Avengers: Endgame that will premiere next year.
 Check back then for more stories on casting Infinity War!